WaningCrescentMedia/wcm-website/README.md

 Currently a work in progress, consider everything a placeholder.

-Except where noted otherwise, contents of this repository, and by extension https://waningcrescentmedia.com, are licensed under CC-BY-ND 4.0
+Except where noted otherwise, contents of this repository, and by extension https://waningcrescentmedia.com, are licensed under CC BY-ND 4.0